Smarta tradition: Puranic Hinduism

 According to Flood, the Smarta tradition originated with the development of the Puranas.
 The Puranic corpus is a complex body of materials that advance the views of various competing cults.
 Flood connects the rise of the written Purana historically with the rise of devotional cults centring upon a particular deity in the Gupta era.

 After the end of the Gupta Empire and the collapse of the Harsha Empire, power became decentralised in India.
 Several larger kingdoms emerged, with "countless vasal states".
 The kingdoms were ruled via a feudal system.
 Smaller kingdoms were dependent on the protection of the larger kingdoms.
 With the breakdown of the Gupta empire, gifts of virgin waste-land were heaped on brahmanas, to ensure profitable agrarian exploitation of land owned by the kings, but also to provide status to the new ruling classes.
 Brahmanas spread further over India, interacting with local clans with different religions and ideologies.

 The early medieval Puranas were composed to disseminate religious mainstream ideology among the pre-literate tribal societies undergoing acculturation.
 The Brahmanas used the Puranas to incorporate those clans into the agrarian society and its accompanying religion and ideology.
-Local chiefs and peasants were absorbed into the castesystem, which was used to keep "control over the new kshatriyas and shudras.
+Local chiefs and peasants were absorbed into the caste system, which was used to keep "control over the new kshatriyas and shudras".

 The Brahmanism of the Dharmashastras and the smritis underwent a radical transformation at the hands of the Purana composers, resulting in the rise of Puranic Hinduism, "which like a colossus striding across the religious firmament soon came to overshadow all existing religions".
 Puranic Hinduism was a "multiplex belief-system which grew and expanded as it absorbed and synthesized polaristic ideas and cultic traditions".
 It was distinguished from its Vedic Smarta roots by its popular base, its theological and sectarian pluralism, its Tantric veneer, and the central place of bhakti.

 Many local religions and traditions were assimilated into puranic Hinduism.
 Vishnu and Shiva emerged as the main deities, together with Sakti/Deva, subsuming local cults, popular totem symbols and creation myths.
 Rama and Krsna became the focus of a strong bhakti tradition, which found expression particularly in the Bhagavata Purana.
-The Krsna tradition subsumed numerous Naga, yaksa and hill and tree based cults.
-Siva absorbed local cults by the suffixing of Isa or Isvara to the name of the local deity, for example Bhutesvara, Hatakesvara, Chandesvara.
+The Krsna tradition subsumed numerous Naga, yaksa, and hill and tree based cults.
+Siva absorbed local cults by the suffixing of Isa or Isvara to the name of the local deity, for example Bhutesvara, Hatakesvara, and Chandesvara.

 Shankara and Advaita Vedanta

-Traditionally, Sri Adi Shankaracharya (8th century) is regarded as the greatest teacher and reformer of the Smarta tradition.
-According to Hiltebeitel, Adi Shankaracharya established the nondualist interpretation of the Upanishads as the touchstone of a revived smarta tradition:
+Traditionally, Adi Shankara is regarded as the greatest teacher and reformer of the Smarta tradition.
+According to Hiltebeitel, Adi Shankara established the nondualist interpretation of the Upanishads as the touchstone of a revived smarta tradition:

-The Sringeri Sharada monastery founded by Jagatguru Sri Adi Shankaracharya in Karnataka is still the centre of the Smarta sect.
+The Sringeri Sharada monastery, according to tradition founded by Adi Shankara, in Karnataka is still the centre of the Smarta sect.